Julius Meimberg: Mediterranean Theater

 Flying the Messerschmitt Bf 109 G-4 trop (Werknummer 16025—factory number) on 1 February 1943, Meimberg was wounded in aerial combat with Boeing B-17 Flying Fortress bombers near Pont du Fahs.
 The severe burns he sustained necessitated a lengthy stay in a hospital in Munich.
 During his convalescence, Meimberg was promoted to Hauptmann (captain) on 1 March, and awarded the Wound Badge in Silver (Verwundetenabzeichen in Silber) in May.
 He returned to JG 53 on 19 August and was assigned to the Geschwaderstab.
 By this date, 11.
-Staffel of JG 2 had officially been disbanded and its pilots to various Staffeln of JG 53.
+Staffel of JG 2 had officially been disbanded and its pilots distributed to various Staffeln of JG 53.
 The Geschwaderstab was based at the Hermitage of Camaldoli in Naples.
 Due to the Allied invasion of Italy, the location was abandoned on 9 September, moving to Littoria Airfield until September 16, and then to Centocelle Airfield near Rome.
 Shortly before Christmas, Meimberg left JG 53 again as his injuries sustained to his hands on 1 February required further treatment and skin grafting.